atharav20/digital-literacy-project/README.md

 task-4-email-etiquette/: It contains professional email drafts and social media etiquette checklists.
 task-5-cybercrime/: It containss Cybercrime case study and prevention guide.

+### Module summaries
+Module 1 :- This module is about how to use digital tools like canva,prezi etc efficiently and how to create visually appealing presentations,slides and infographics etc using them
+Module 2 :- This module is about creating digital portfolio online like on linkden , kaggle , github and coding platforms,etc to create online presence and progress in academics and carrer using this platforms
+Module 3 :- This module is about using Collaborating platforms like google workspaces,sheets etc where students can collaborate together to do projects,learn etc
+Module 4 :- This module is about email etiquettes in formal proffesional sittings , how to write proper email with proper structure and important points to rember while writing email
+Module 5 :- This module is about Cybercrimes and securities , how to protect your self online and things to keep in mind while usings digital tools to be safe

+### Task summaries
+Task 1: Digital Literacy Infographic
+A one-page visual resource covering digital literacy definitions and safe internet practices.
+Created using professional design tools like Canva or Prezi.
+Task 2: Student Digital Portfolio Establishment of professional profiles on platforms like GitHub and LinkedIn.
+Includes a customized GitHub profile README with academic details.
+Task 3: Coding & Collaboration
+Completion of a beginner coding challenge on platforms like HackerRank.
+Includes a functional Google Form quiz for batch-wide digital awareness.
+Task 4: Email & Etiquette
+Formal email drafts for academic and professional requests.
+Features a "Do’s and Don’ts" checklist for responsible social media use.
+Task 5: Cybercrime & Prevention
+A detailed case study on modern online threats like phishing or UPI fraud.
+Includes a prevention guide with Indian national reporting channels.